-Backing up Database
+Backing up the Database Server

 In order to back up the database, you need to run Mariabackup with the